 - Regional Director, Oxfam in the Pacific — Raijeli Nicole

-- International development, humanitarian assistance and emergencies — Anthea Spinks
+- Humanitarian assistance, emergencies & international development — Anthea Spinks

-- Aboriginal and Torres Strait Islander Peoples — Paul Cleary
+- Aboriginal & Torres Strait Islander Peoples — Ngarra Murray

-- Head of Public Policy and Advocacy — Rachel Ball
+- Head of Policy, Advocacy & Campaigns — Rachel Ball